Boko Haram: PDP hits Buhari over 90 per cent Muslim casualty claim

 “More distressing is that Mr President’s divisive comment is coming at a time when all well-meaning Nigerians, irrespective of religion, partisan and sectional interests, are rallying together following calls by patriotic individuals and groups, particularly the PDP, to find a solution for the worsened security challenges under the APC administration

-“President Buhari and the APC must know that every life is precious, irrespective of religion and that this obnoxious body count as a rationalization for failure is completely unacceptable.
+“President Buhari and the APC must know that every life is precious, irrespective of religion and that this obnoxious body count as rationalisation for failure is completely unacceptable.

 “The PDP notes that with such dismal attitude Nigerians have lost all confidence in the commitment of the APC administration to find a solution to security challenges under its watch.